 - One-third of the land on Earth is covered in deserts!

-- Deserts can be in hot or cold places.
+- Deserts can be in hot or cold.

 - The largest hot desert in the world is the Sahara Desert in Africa – it is 9.4 million square kilometres.

-- One of the largest cold desert in the world (the Arctic deserts are the largest) is the Gobi Desert in China, which is 1.3 million square kilometres.
+- One of the largest cold deserts in the world (the Arctic deserts are the largest) is the Gobi Desert in China, which is 1.3 million square kilometres.

-- Even though deserts don’t get much rain, it is a habitat for some plants and animals.
-Each species has adapted to be able to live in a range of temperatures, and without much water.
+- Even though deserts don’t get much rain, the desert is a habitat for some plants and animals.
+Each species has adapted to be able to live in a range of temperatures and without much water.

 - Animals that live in deserts include lizards, geckos, toads, jackrabbits, camels, snakes, spiders and meerkats.